Skip to Main Content

 Cashing out all — or a portion — of your settlement payments is not free.
 While many settlement buyers won’t charge you a direct fee, they will buy your monthly payments at what’s known as a discount rate.
 In other words, the sale is not a dollar-for-dollar exchange.
 You will not be paid the full amount you would have received for each of your future monthly installment payments.

 “If the cash settlement company moves forward, they will offer the payee an upfront sum to surrender the payment stream along with a discount rate,” says Sexton.
 “The discount rate ranges between six percent and 29 percent.”
-You can negotiate the specific rate, but they are not take-it-or-leave-it offers, Sexon adds..
+You can negotiate the specific rate, but they are not take-it-or-leave-it offers, Sexon adds.

 Before accepting an offer from a company, it’s a good idea to shop around to get the best deal possible.“Not all companies are equal and a seller should request at least three offers before selling,” says Sullivan.
 “Often smaller buyers will pay more since they have fewer costs, but that’s not always the case.”

-Advantages of cashing in your settlement
+Advantages of cashing out your settlement

-While there is a cost associated with cashing out a structured settlement, it also presents potential advantages.
+While there is a cost associated with cashing out a structured settlement, it also presents potential advantages:

-Liquidating a structured settlement and taking a single payout can help you cover costs you otherwise would have needed a loan for.
+• Lump sum to cover significant expenses: Liquidating a structured settlement and taking a single payout can help you cover costs you otherwise would have needed a loan for.
 For example, you can use a settlement to cover the cost of college tuition, a wedding, home purchase or medical expenses.

-Disadvantages of cashing in your settlement
+Disadvantages of cashing out your settlement

 Cashing out a structured settlement can be a good way to access a significant amount of cash.
 But before making such a significant decision, review all of the costs carefully.
 If you decide to proceed with a sale, get offers from at least two to three different buyers to ensure you’re getting the best deal possible.